pearcepallen/surgery-management/README.md

 ## Bonus points

 The following are for bonus points only and are not required:
+* Be able to filter the `GET /surgeries` by multiple query params at once
 * Include a working `Dockerfile` and/or `docker-compose.yaml` for your project (see [Docker](https://www.docker.com/))
 * Include a working `.gitlab-ci.yaml` file for your project (see [GitLab CI/CD](https://docs.gitlab.com/ce/ci/))
 * Include a `Bonus.md` file explaining how you would implement a "forgot password" feature, allowing a user to change